Outstanding finds of rare natural materials around the world

 - Yantarny amber mines – Russia, Kaliningrad Oblast.
 The site where the first amber mines started to operate in the middle of the 19th century.
 Currently open pit mine "Primorskoje" is producing some 500 tons of amber per year.

 - Kudriavy Volcano fumaroles – Russia, Kurile Islands.
-The only place in the world where one of the two rhenium containin minerals – rheniite – is found.
+The only place in the world where one of the two rhenium containing minerals – rheniite – is found.

 - Merit Pila lignite mine – Malaysia, Sarawak.
 Lignite mine where the largest known pieces of amber are found.
-Largest extracted piece was 3.5 m long, 1.5 m wide and some decimeters thick, but layers of amber in the lignite are even 130 m long.
+The largest extracted piece was 3.5 m long, 1.5 m wide and some decimeters thick, but layers of amber in the lignite are even 130 m long.

-- Murunsky charoite find (Sirenevyi Kamen) – Russia, Sakha Republic, Irkutsk Oblast and Zabaykalsky Krai.
+- Sirenevyi Kamen – Russia, Sakha Republic, Irkutsk Oblast and Zabaykalsky Krai.
 The only find of beautiful, pink mineral – charoite.
-In this locality are found numerous other very rare minerals.
+In this locality are found numerous other very rare and unique minerals.

 - Sar i Sang Lapis Lazuli find – Afghanistan, Badakshan Region.
 For many thousands of years here is mined the best lapis lazuli in the world.

 - Talesh-Mahalleh – Iran, Mazandaran.
-Area with the highest natural background radiation in the world, which might exceed 260 mSv and is 200 times greater than normal background levels.
+An area with the highest natural background radiation in the world, which might exceed 260 mSv and is 200 times greater than normal background levels.
 This is caused by highly radioactive springs and deposits of uranium and thorium.